 Space.
-To ensure that students participate in school physical education class, the campus will, to the extent possible, provide an environment that is safe, enjoyable, and developmentally appropriate for all students, whether or not they are participating in the physical activity taking place during physical education.
+To ensure that students participate in school physical education class, the campus will, to the extent possible, provide an environment that is safe, enjoyable, and developmentally appropriate for all students, while they are participating in the physical activity taking place during physical education.

 Clothing.
-To ensure that students participate in physical activity during physical education class and that students' hygiene is maintained during the school day, student will to the extent possible be provided with a space to change clothing.
+To ensure that students participate in physical activity during physical education class and that students' hygiene is maintained during the school day, students will to the extent possible be provided with a space to change clothing.
 This applies to the general population of students in College Prep.
-Grades 6th- 12th; academy students are not permitted to alter uniform/clothing.
+Grades 6th- 12th; academy students are not permitted to alter uniform/clothing; except shoes as needed.